niconicolii/ieso-predictor/README.md

 - [ ] complete mongodb
   - [x] timestamp should be unique
   - [ ] how to minimize number of inserts AND make sure no value is missing, at the same time
-    - idea: only check data for the whole day when getting the very last data for the day
+    - idea: only check data for the whole day when getting the very last data for the day, pulish if it's the same day as maximu, let sink do the search work
-    - [ ] processor - get all date time in sorted order in Function for once
-    - [ ] processor - get previous maximum local date time
-      - [ ] if it's the second last datetime for the day, when looping through <Data>s, check if that day's value is in all date time
-      - [ ] otherwise, only publish DATA if it's greater that maximum local date time
+    - need to think more about this b/c data not updated one by one (maybe a few for once, and then no update for 15 mins)
-  - [ ] different DB users for different pusposes?
+  - [ ] different DB users for different purposes?
 SCS user for adding new datas in DB vs. Website accessing datas
 - [ ] React website UI
   - [ ] setup React website
   - [ ] how to display demand chart